mwill20/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Exploring GitHub
 ---

+Just using this to learn, explore possibilities, and explore GitHub.